Red tulip field, an overview

 Tulip Route Holland: the Best Goeree-Overflakkee Tulip Fields

 It’s tulip season in the Netherlands!
 We drove the tulip route Holland on Easter Sunday in 2022.
 Not as famous as the Flower Route, which is also in the province of Zuid-Holland.
-Due to it being less popular, there’s less people to share these famous tulip fields with.
-This tulip route is on Goeree-Overflakkee, an island in the South of the Netherlands.
+Due to it being less popular, there’re less people to share these famous tulip fields with.
+This tulip route is on Goeree-Overflakkee, an island in the south of the Netherlands.

 Tulip Route Holland